krakenjs/kappa/README.md

 `registry > _design/app > shows` as it rewrites tarball paths **back** to internal registry paths.
 Yuck.

 - Unsafe rewrites need to be enabled. :/

+- Make sure registry table has a record with '_id' = 'error: forbidden' and 'forbidden' = 'must supply latest _rev to update existing package'